 Virág Blazsek’s article, A Comparative Comment on the Banking Bailout Literature, is available at the FinReg Blog of Duke University School of Law’s Global Financial Markets Center.
 In this article, she place her book within the literature and also reflect on the different views and solutions offered by other scholars regarding the complex topic of bank bailouts.
 (April 2021)

-Virág Blazsek held her first faculty workshop talk, almost 4 years ago, about her article, The European Aspects of Global Financial Developments at the Faculty Workshop of Suffolk University School of Law in Boston in April 2017.
+Virág Blazsek held her faculty workshop talk at Suffolk University School of Law in Boston four years ago, in April 2017, on her article, The European Aspects of Global Financial Developments, 11 J. Bus.
+Entrepreneurship & L. 233 (2018).
 She was generously hosted by Professor Michael Rustad and received excellent comments and post-talk feedbacks from Professor Kathleen Engel and Professor Jeff Lipshaw.
-You can watch the video-recorded talk and following Q/A here (March 2021)
+You can watch the video-recording of the talk and following Q/A here (April 2021)

 Selected Editorial Reviews of Banking Bailout Law (Routledge U.K. & U.S., 2020) from the book’s Amazon webpage (March 2021)